 Young twigs and bark are olive green and smooth.
 Older twigs develop tan fissures which contrast nicely against greenish twigs.

 Mature bark is brownish-gray with white streaks along the trunk.

 Leaf or needle arrangement, size, shape, and texture

-Opposite, compound, three-parted (trifoliate) ovate, dark green leaves. (each ovate leaflet to 4" long).
+Opposite, compound, three-parted (trifoliate) ovate, dark green leaves.
+Each ovate leaflet up to 4" long and slightly toothed.